-$Table \ 3 \ Options \ for \ the \ {\tt sposet\collection} \ xml-block \ associated \ with \ B-spline \ single \ particle \ orbital \ sets.$
+Table 3 Options for the sposet_collection xml-block associated with B-spline single particle orbital sets.

 - precision Only effective on CPU versions without mixed precision, "single" is always imposed with mixed precision.
 Using single precision not only saves memory use but also speeds up the B-spline evaluation.
 We recommend using single precision since we saw little chance of really compromising the accuracy of calculation. - meshfactor The ratio of actual grid spacing of B-splines used in QMC calculation with respect to the original one calculated from h5.
 A smaller meshfactor saves memory use but reduces accuracy.
 The effects are similar to reducing plane wave cutoff in DFT calculations.
-Use with caution! - twistnum If positive, it is the index.
-We recommend not taking this way since the indexing might show some uncertainty.
-If negative, the super twist is referred by twist. - save\coefs If yes, dump the real-space B-spline coefficient table into an h5 file on the disk.
+Use with caution! - twistnum We recommend not using it in the input because the ordering of orbitals depends on how they are being stored in the h5 file. twistnum gets ignored if twist exists in the input.
+If positive, it is the index.
+If negative, the super twist is referred by twist.
+This input parameter is kept only for keeping old input files working. - twist The twist angle.
+If neither twist nor twistnum is provided, Take Gamma point, (0, 0, 0). - save_coefs If yes, dump the real-space B-spline coefficient table into an h5 file on the disk.
 When the orbital transformation from k space to B-spline requires more than the available amount of scratch memory on the compute nodes, users can perform this step on fat nodes and transfer back the h5 file for QMC calculations. - gpusharing If enabled, spline data is shared across multiple GPUs on a given computational node.
 For example, on a two-GPU-per-node system, each GPU would have half of the orbitals.
 This enables larger overall spline tables than would normally fit in the memory of individual GPUs to be used, potentially up to the total GPU memory on a node.
 To obtain high performance, large electron counts or a high-performing CPU-GPU interconnect is required.
-To use this feature, the following needs to be done: - The CUDA Multi-Process Service (MPS) needs to be used (e.g., on Summit use "-alloc\flags gpumps" for bsub).
-If MPS is not detected, sharing will be disabled. - CUDA\VISIBLE\DEVICES needs to be properly set to control each rank's visible CUDA devices (e.g., on OLCF Summit one needs to create a resource set containing all GPUs with the respective number of ranks with "jsrun -task-per-rs Ngpus -g Ngpus"). - Spline\Size\Limit\MB Allows distribution of the B-spline coefficient table between the host and GPU memory.
+To use this feature, the following needs to be done: - The CUDA Multi-Process Service (MPS) needs to be used (e.g., on Summit use "-alloc_flags gpumps" for bsub).
+If MPS is not detected, sharing will be disabled. - CUDA_VISIBLE_DEVICES needs to be properly set to control each rank's visible CUDA devices (e.g., on OLCF Summit one needs to create a resource set containing all GPUs with the respective number of ranks with "jsrun -task-per-rs Ngpus -g Ngpus"). - Spline_Size_Limit_MB Allows distribution of the B-spline coefficient table between the host and GPU memory.
 The compute kernels access host memory via zero-copy.
-Although the performance penalty introduced by it is significant, it allows large calculations to go through. - skip\checks When converting the wave function from convertpw4qmc instead of pw2qmcpack, there is missing ionic information.
+Although the performance penalty introduced by it is significant, it allows large calculations to go through.

+• skip_checks When converting the wave function from convertpw4qmc instead of pw2qmcpack, there is missing ionic information.
 This flag bypasses the requirement that the ionic information in the eshdf.h5 file match the input xml.